Woot! Woot! It’s that time again.

 Just how big of an opportunity is this, really?

-Believe it or not, Back-To-School season is the second largest retail holiday in the US.
-Sales are expected to reach a staggering 828.81 BILLION DOLLARS (that’s billion with a B) up 2.6% from last year.
+Believe it or not, Back-To-School season is the second largest retail holiday in the global sales are expected to reach a staggering 828.81 BILLION DOLLARS (that’s billion with a B) up 2.6% from last year, with about 10% of that number being US sales.
+Again, that's

 Back-To-School season has held court as the second largest retail holiday in the US for quite some time now, bested only by the jolly, emotion-fueled buying-frenzy that happens every year between the end of November and first of January.
 If that shocks you, you’re not alone.
 Just like you, I was scratching my head about precisely how many Trapper Keepers, colored pencils, and cigarette-legged pants $828.81 billion (with a B) will buy.
 I now know.